CooSoft/perl-lib-config-verifier/README.md

     Registers the regular expression string `$regex`, which is not a compiled RE object, as a syntax pattern under the name given in `$name`.
 This is then available for use as `'R:name'` just like the built in syntax patterns.
-This can be used to replace any built in pattern or extend the list of patterns.
+This can be used to replace most built in patterns or extend the list of patterns.
     The regular expression must be anchored, i.e. start and end with `^` and `$` respectively.

     The new regular expression term either goes into the global default table, which